 Doubles (Down Only)

 This is the second step toward plyometrics on the campus board.
 For this exercise, begin on a higher rung (3 or 4), and again with both hands simultaneously, drop to a lower rung.
-You should decelerate slowly rather than drop to a straight arm.
+You should decelerate slowly rather than dropping to a straight arm.
 Your arms and shoulders should be engaged through 100% of the movment.
-Learn to drop one rung lower, then two rungs lower.
+Learn to drop one rung lower first, then two rungs lower.
 Once you've dialed in dropping to a lower rung, you're ready for the true genius of the campus board.

 Big Rungs + Big Moves = More Power.
 Those are just the facts.